 Family Education Savings Account (529 Plan) Deductions

 A Family Education Savings Account (FESA), also known as a 529 plan or a qualified tuition plan, is a savings account set up to save for a student's qualified education expenses.
 Earnings in the account grow tax free and distributions aren't taxable when used to pay for qualified education expenses.
-Eligible contributions of up to $3,000 per individual taxpayer are deductible from federal taxable income.
+Eligible contributions of up to $3,000 per individual taxpayer are deductible from federal taxable income to compute Montana taxable income.

 Contact the Achieve Montana Program by calling (877) 486-9271 or by visiting AchieveMontana.com to set up a Montana FESA.